 About the Blue-breasted Quail

-The king quail, also known as the blue-breasted quail, Asian blue quail, Chinese painted quail, or Chung-Chi, is a very small, diminutive galliform of the tribe Coturnicini in the subfamily Phasianinae.
+The king quail, also known as the Asian blue quail, blue-breasted quail, Chinese painted quail, button quail, or Chung-Chi, is a very small, diminutive galliform of the tribe Coturnicini in the subfamily Phasianinae.
 They are the smallest member in this subfamily and the family Phasianidae, as well as being the smallest and lightest member of the order Galliformes.
-It is quite common in aviculture worldwide, where it is commonly erroneously referred to as the "button quail", which is the name of an only very distantly related family of birds, the buttonquails.
+It is quite common in aviculture worldwide, where it is sometimes referred to as the "button quail", although it is not closely related to the family of birds called buttonquails.
 Its voice is a piping whistle, ti-yu or ti-ti-yu.
 It also gives sharp cheeps or a tir-tir-tir sound when flushed.

 Source: Wikipedia